Right to healthcare services in Sweden

 You can never receive more in compensation than what the dental treatment would have cost in Sweden, or what you paid.
 This means that, if the dental treatment is more expensive in the country in which it was carried out than in Sweden, you must pay the difference.

-To receive compensation for healthcare carried out in another Nordic country, the following requirements apply:
+To qualify for reimbursement for costs of treatment carried out in another Nordic country, the following requirements apply:

-- the healthcare you are planning would have been paid by the state had you been treated in Sweden.
+- the treatment you are planning would have been paid by the state had you been treated in Sweden

 - you have paid more than the patient fee that applies in the country of treatment.

-You can never receive more in compensation than what the treatment would have cost in Sweden, or what you paid.
-This means that, if the treatment is more expensive in the country in which it took place than it would have cost in Sweden, you must pay the difference.
+The reimbursement can never be more than what the treatment would have cost in Sweden, or what you paid.
+This means that if the treatment is more expensive in the country in which it took place than it would have cost in Sweden, you must pay the difference yourself.

-Look on the Försäkringskassan website for more information.
-You can also call the Försäkringskassan Customer Centre, +46 (0)771-524 524.
+More information is available on the Försäkringskassan website.
+You can also call the Försäkringskassan Customer Centre at 0771-524 524.

 More information